pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-git-repo"></a> `--git-repo`

 The Git repository from which the workload is created.
-With this, `--git-tag`, `--git-commit` or `--git-branch` is specified.
+You can specify `--git-tag`, or `--git-commit`.
 ### <a id="apply-git-branch"></a> `--git-branch`

 The branch in a Git repository from where the workload is created.
 This is specified with a commit